Generalized inverse diagrams in tribes: The "unrolling" construction

+Note that there is a canonical choice, namely considering the subcategory $R_0 \subset R$ spanned by the non-invertible morphisms that are not identities.
+Since $R$ is generalized direct, this class of arrows is stable under composition, so we indeed get a subcategory.

-\begin{example} Our main source of examples is that of categories of cubes.
+\begin{example} Our main source of examples is that of categories of semi-cubes.
 In \cite{campion2023cubical}, several variations on the category of cubes are considered.
 For a given category of cubes $\square$ without isomorphisms, there is usually a counterpart \textit{with symmetries} $\square_s$.
-The inclusion then satisfies the condition above.
-When the categories of cubes do not involve diagonals, the author establishes in Theorem 7.9 that $\square_s$ is a generalized Reedy category (more precisely an EZ-category), in addition to $\square$ being a strict Reedy category.
+Since we are only interested in direct categories, we consider the subcategories that do not contain the degeneracies.

-Hence, concrete examples include the standard category of cubes $\square$, which is the free monoidal category generated by two projections and one degeneracy.
-The corresponding category of cubes with symmetries $\square_s$ is the free symmetric monoidal category generated by $\square$. \end{example}
+Hence, concrete examples include the category of semi-cubes $\square_\sharp$, which is the free monoidal category generated by two projections.
+The corresponding category of semi-cubes with symmetries $\square^s_\sharp$ is the free symmetric monoidal category generated by $\square_\sharp$. \end{example}

-\begin{definition} Write $\mathbf{F}$ for the free category comonad on $\mathbf{Cat}$, then form the pushout as in the diagram below:
+\begin{definition} Write $\mathbf{F}$ for the free category comonad on $\mathbf{Cat}$ (on reflexive graphs, or even on graphs if $r$ is surjective on objects), then form the pushout as in the diagram below:

 Finally, write $\mathbf{D}_{R}$ for the full subcategory of the twisted arrow category $\mathbf{Tw}(\mathbf{F}_\simeq(R))$ spanned by the objects consisting of an arrow $x \to y$ of the form $x \to z \to y$ where $x \to z$ comes from a map in $R_0$, and $z \to y$ corresponds to a "free" isomorphism in $R$ or is an identity arrow (that is, an arrow obtained by taking the image under $\mathbf{F}(R) \to \mathbf{F}_\simeq(R)$ of a path of length one in $R$ whose underlying arrow is an isomorphism).
 It comes with a projection $p : \mathbf{D}_{R} \to R$. \end{definition}